Champions of Anteria

 - 50 % negative mentions

-While some users note that certain features enhance replayability, the absence of multiplayer options significantly limits the game's long-term replay value.
+Overall, users note that while there are elements that contribute to replayability, the absence of multiplayer options significantly limits the game's long-term replay value.

 “That should make for some replayability.”